-- Calling CSUF Police Department to Report a Crime: - Provide your name, telephone number, and location - Give clear and accurate information - · Be prepared to supply suspected and vehicle description, and direction of travel - Do not hang up!
-Follow the instructions of the Dispatcher - Students residing in on-campus housing may report crimes to the on-duty RA who will ensure the immediate notification to CSUF Police Department
+Calling CSUF Police Department to Report a Crime:

+- Provide your name, telephone number, and location. - Give clear and accurate information. - Be prepared to supply suspect and vehicle description, and direction of travel, if necessary. - Do not hang up!
+Follow the dispatcher's instructions.

-Facilities such as the Grand Central Arts Center and Zzyzx Desert Consortium do not have CSUF Police personnel on campus.
-Reports or calls for service should be made directly to their jurisdictional areas:
+Facilities such as the Grand Central Arts Center and Zzyzx Desert Consortium do not have CSUF PD personnel on campus, nor do they monitor the locations.
+Immediately report all in-progress suspicious or criminal acts, all police, fire, and medical emergencies to the local police agency by calling 911.
+Non-emergency reports or calls for service should be made directly to their jurisdictional areas:

-- Grand Center Arts Center: Santa Ana Police Department: (714) 245-8665 - Zzyzx Desert Studies Center: San Bernardino County Sheriff Department: (760) 256-4838
+- Grand Center Arts Center: Santa Ana Police Department: (714) 245-8665, 60 Civic Center Plaza, Santa Ana, CA 92701 - Zzyzx Desert Studies Center: San Bernardino County Sheriff Department: (760) 256-4838, 225 E Mountain View St, Barstow, CA 92311